Simultaneous Speech-to-Speech Translation Without Aligned Data: Experiments

 \subsection{Limitations}

 \looseness=-1 This work proposes an efficient method to perform multilingual speech translation and shows promising results on new input language adaptation.
 However, while our model exhibits state-of-the-art speaker identity preservation, there is no way to control the intensity of the accent from the input language in the generated speech.
 Such control could be added by providing accent-annotated samples during supervised training and using conditioning at inference.
+Similarly, while the reinforcement learning stage enables steering the model toward a particular quality/latency trade-off, this trade-off cannot be adjusted at inference time.